nhsconnect/gpconnect/pages/foundations/foundations_use_case_register_a_patient.md

     - is **active** (i.e. a currently registered patient, of any registration type):

-      - The registration SHALL be halted and a `409` `DUPLICATE_REJECTED` error is returned to the consumer
+      - The registration SHALL be halted and error is returned to the consumer

     - is **inactive** (i.e. a patient whose registration has lapsed of any registration type):